As part of continuous auditing, which of the following should a third-party auditor verify on a regular basis?

 References:

-Which of the following cloud service provider activities MUST obtain a client's approval?
+Which of the following cloud service models creates a cloud version of a contract template?

 References: